-The BW43 FM pulse has yet to be linked to a specific species.
-These FM pulses are distinguishable from other species' signals by their peak frequency around 43 kHz and uniform inter-pulse interval around 0.2 s (Baumann-Pickering et al., 2013) (Figure 6).
+The BW43 FM pulse has yet to be positively linked to a specific species.
+These FM pulses are distinguishable from other species' signals by their peak frequency around 43 kHz and uniform inter-pulse interval around 0.2 s (Baumann-Pickering et al., 2013a; Figure 8).
 A candidate species for producing this FM pulse type may be Perrin's beaked whale (Baumann-Pickering et al., 2014).

-Figure 6.
-Echolocation sequence of BW43 in LTSA (top) and example FM pulse in spectrogram (middle) and time series (bottom) recorded at site N.
+Figure 8.
+Echolocation sequence of BW43 in an LTSA (top) and example FM pulse in a spectrogram (middle) and corresponding time series (bottom) recorded at site N.